dailydffr/linux-guides/ArchBuildGuide.md

 In maximum-paranoia terms: if an attacker somehow *had* access to your encrypted root (and therefore your initramfs), your system is already lost.
 The second prompt would still be a clue, but realistically you wouldn’t have the laptop back in that scenario unless the attacker wanted something they couldn’t get without tricking you.

-Either way—benign update or hostile tampering—the second prompt deserves your full attention.
+Either way—benign update or hostile tampering—anytime you see a second prompt for a password at boot time, deserves your full attention.

 ---